Home » Guides » General » How to Join Wood With Or Without Expensive Tools

 Joining Thin Pieces of Wood

 One common joinery issue is creating a joint for two thin pieces of wood.
-And while common solutions like woodworking clamps work, they can damage the wood.
-Which, depending on your project, makes the following your primary solutions:
+And while standard solutions like woodworking clamps work, they can damage the wood.
+Which, depending on your project, makes the following your primary keys:

 • Good: Pipe clamps or parallel clamps with very light pressure.
-Since thin wood can “tent” when clamped a common solution is to use clamps on both the top and bottom of the wood.
+Since thin wood can “tent” when clamped, a standard solution is to use clamps on both the top and bottom of the wood.

-• Better: Bench wedges using “dog holes” in a bench that provide just enough pressure, but not enough that the wood lifts.
+• Better: Bench wedges using “dog holes” in a bench that provide enough pressure but not enough that the wood lifts.

-• Best: Surprising to many, for thin wood the goal is a tight joint without the pressure.
-So, woodworkers prefer a tape hinge that is made by laying tape over the edges of both wood, turning the project over, applying glue and then turning the project back over.
+• Best: Surprising to many, for thin wood, the goal is a tight joint without the pressure.
+So, woodworkers prefer a tape hinge made by laying tape over the edges of both woods, turning the project over, applying glue, and then turning the project back over.

 Joining Wood at Right Angles